pheintzelman/appily/README.md

 Generate an application form a simple json configuration.
 Perfect for MVP's and admin sites.
 Built on ideas from smalltalk and other data-model driven application creation.

+Build an appilcation in minutes not months!

 ## Status

 Alpha.
 We have met our alpha goals!
-Appily can generate a react app that is able to perform full CRUD opperations, against indexedDb.
+Appily can generate a react app that is able to perform full CRUD operations, with an Express, Postgres backend.
-Express is now an option but there is no db setup yet.

 ![First app](doc/images/first-app-2021-06-17.png)